-As bankruptcy attorneys, lawyers and legal aid experts, the professional team at Groce & DeArmon have helped countless people in the Springfield, MO area with their finances.
+As bankruptcy attorneys, lawyers and legal aid experts, the professional team at Groce & DeArmon, P.C. have helped countless people in the Springfield, MO area with their finances.
 We know that many people feel isolated, alone and often even ashamed about having to file bankruptcy.
 We want to emphasize to you that there’s no reason for the stigma that hangs over bankruptcy.

 In fact, a huge number well-known people – from celebrities to historical figures – and major businesses have filed bankruptcy.
 Our bankruptcy attorneys share a few with you, to show that there are for more, and far worse cases than yours.

 There have been a number of high-profile cases that have seen major companies forced to file bankruptcy for a variety of reasons.
 Even long-established, successful businesses aren’t immune to debt.

 Through shady financial dealings and undeclared debts, energy giant Enron was involved in a hugely publicized scandal in 2002 that led to their filing bankruptcy.
 The company eventually emerged from the scandal and are still in business today, but it took several years to recover.

 While Enron serves as an example of crooked business practices leading to bankruptcy, Chrysler serves as a different take.
 The financial crisis that hit in 2007 and spread through 2009 had an effect on many major companies, and motor manufacturer Chrysler was hit hard enough that they were forced to declare bankruptcy.
 It would take Chrysler two years to recover.

 Need something more relatable than major corporations?
 The list of celebrities who have filed for bankruptcy is practically endless, but these familiar faces might be easier to empathize with.